...

 Brain Health-Neurological Exercises-Brain-Memory Power-Rehab Modalities

-Playing card games or board games can be a fun way to socialize or pass the time.
+Playing card games or board games can be a fun way to socialise or pass the time.
 These activities may also be beneficial for the brain.
 Studies have found a link between playing games and a decreased risk of cognitive impairment in older adults.

 Challenging your taste buds: